-The 39 indicators are grouped into weighted categories that measure commitment to aid transparency and those that measure publication of aid data at both organisation and activity level.
+The 39 indicators are grouped into weighted categories that measure commitment to aid transparency and those that measure publication of aid information at both organisation and activity level.
 Within the publication category, the organisation-level indicators account for 25% of the overall weight, while the activity-level indicators account for 65% (see chart 1 below).
-The two publication groups are further divided in subgroups, based largely upon the subgroups used in the Common Standard implementation schedules template.5 The subgroups are equally weighted.
+The two publication groups are further divided in subgroups, based largely upon the subgroups used in the Busan Common Standard implementation schedules template.3 The subgroups are equally weighted, as are the indicators within each sub-group.